 $N_\ell$ was estimated from the data themselves using season-long \textit{signflip noise realizations}.
 For every observation, we subtracted the left-going map from the right-going one to remove the CMB signal.
 The resulting difference map is then assigned a random sign and the full set is coadded together to give an estimate of the coadded noise for the full season.
 We generated $33$ of these noise realizations per observing band, took the power spectrum of each, and set $N_\ell$ equal to the average spectrum.

-Simulations show that using a Wiener-filtered template coadd reduces the bias caused by a noisy template coadd to a negligible level.
+After filtering, $Q_0$ and $U_0$ are not perfect representations of the CMB, and this will leave some residual bias.
+We can use the same simulation framework to test whether this bias is at an acceptable level.
+We filtered a noisy template coadd and used it to estimate angles on a collection of noisy single-observation simulated maps with a $2.00$ degree $Q$/$U$ rotation injected.
+The distributions of reconstructed angles have mean $2.03 \pm 0.06$ ($2.02 \pm 0.05$) degrees at $95$ ($150$) GHz; thus, we conclude that using a Wiener-filtered template coadd reduces the bias caused by a noisy template coadd to a negligible level.
 However, the filtering comes at the cost of a sensitivity reduction of approximately $10\%$ (as measured by the magnitude of the uncertainty on $\hat{\rho}$).

 There is another bias introduced by the use of the full-season coadds as the estimates for $Q_0$ and $U_0$.
 In the presence of a signal, the true $Q$ and $U$ fields are slightly washed out in the coadd, making the polarization rotation angle measured in individual maps appear larger than it truly is.
-However, this is a second-order effect (that is, it scales as ${O}\left({\phi_0}^2\right)$) and can be safely neglected here\footnote{Washout during last scattering, as described in Section \ref{sec:intro}, is non-negligible because the strength of the axion field $\phi_0$ is much larger during last scattering than today.}.
+However, this is a second-order effect (that is, it scales as ${O}\left({\phi_0}^2\right)$) and can be safely neglected here.\footnote{Washout during last scattering, as described in Sec. \ref{sec:intro}, is non-negligible because the strength of the axion field $\phi_0$ is much larger during last scattering than today.}

-\subsubsection{Mapmaking Procedure Bias}
+\subsubsection{Mapmaking procedure bias}

-It is well-documented that the TOD filtering biases the estimation of CMB power spectra \citep{hivon02}, a bias which must be accounted and corrected for in power spectrum analyses by determining the transfer function of the mapmaking procedure.
+It is well documented that the TOD filtering biases the estimation of CMB power spectra \citep{hivon02}, a bias which must be accounted and corrected for in power spectrum analyses by determining the transfer function of the mapmaking procedure.
 This power spectrum bias does not bias the estimation of $\hat{\rho}$; it only adds a small amount of variance due to the removal of E-modes.
 However, it is possible that our mapmaking procedure could introduce a bias to $\hat{\rho}$ that should be corrected.